 Vienna, the Capital of Austria is situated only 240 kilometres from Budapest, at a 2-2,5 hours drive on the motorway.
 Due to the recent changes within the EU there is no border between Hungary and Austria.On this tour we drive along the famous Ringstrasse (Vienna's main boulevard) to give you a first impression of the most important sights of Vienna and ...

 We take you to Herend first, to the world’s largest Porcelain Manufactory (founded 1826).
 Following a guided tour through the rooms we invite you for a coffee (possibility for shopping).
 Next, we drive to Lake Balaton (the largest fresh-water lake of Central Europe) and visit the abbey (founded 1055) on the Tihany Peninsula.
-Following a 3-course lunch in a ...
+We go to Balatonfüred (with the ...

 The picturesque Hollókő is located in the northern part of Hungary.
 This famous Palóc Ethnographic village was built in the 17-18. century.
 Due to the atmosphare of narrow streets, the traditional Hungarian rural houses and the beautiful surroundings people from all over the world love the village.
 The ruins of the 13th century castle of Hollókő can be ...